phsab/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 38: February 16, 2019

+**Today's Progress**: Worked on a JS execercise and spent about 15 minutes to find out why my code didn't work.
+Finally tested with a console.log, which didn't work either.
+Then I figured it out: I was working at the wrong live server...
+Anyway the code was ok. :) Need to continue coding a little more useless stuff for practise purposes.

+**Thoughts:**

+### Day 37: February 14, 2019

+**Today's Progress**: Back to the theory of JS OOP.
+Purchased a video training by @moshhamedani who gives a very clear in-depth training.
+I think this training will take up entirely the remainder of this challenge.

+**Thoughts:**

 ### Day 36: February 13, 2019

 **Today's Progress**: Organized my coders notes.
 Got inspired by a couple of JS reference cards online.
 Decided to create my own in LaTeX.